tiberiuichim/presentations/volto-slate-advanced/slides.md

 [tibi:next]
-Even if it's complex and we'd rather deal with semantically marked up elements, being so ubiquitous, interoperability will never be a problem.
-You will find libraries and tools to handle it, and external systems (indexing, etc) are usually equiped to deal with it.
-So the end goal is to also provide HTML markup, in addition to JSON.
+Even if it's complex and we'd rather deal with semantically marked up elements, being so common, interoperability will never be a problem.
+You will find libraries and tools to handle it, and external systems (search engine indexing, etc) are usually equiped to deal with it.
+So at some point in the near future we should strive to also have, in the database, the serialized HTML markup -->
--->

 ## Slate JSON data structure